Serialization

 ROW (zero-copy random access)

-ROW mode produces a columnar binary format that supports zero-copy field access.
+ROW mode produces a row-oriented binary format from Fory that supports zero-copy field access.
 Individual fields can be read without deserializing the entire message.
-This is useful for data-heavy workloads where only a subset of fields is needed per operation, or where integration with columnar data systems (e.g., Apache Arrow) is valuable.
+Useful for data-heavy workloads where the consumer reads only a subset of fields per record, or where the schema is sent once and many rows follow.

 Use ROW when: